 Choosing yarns for blankets

 Choosing yarns for blankets is a personal decision that requires attention to detail but can lead to years of happiness.
-I have always loved blankets, the soft, cozy feeling they provide, and the shelter they offer during the cold winter months.
+I have always loved blankets, their soft, cozy feeling, and the shelter they offer during the cold winter.
 At some point in our life, I began to notice how essential blankets are and started to think about what kind of blankets I wanted to make, or could make, for myself.

 Choosing yarns for scarves

-Knowing what type of yarn is best suited for what types of projects are important.
+Knowing what type of yarn is best suited for projects is essential.
 If you are looking for the best yarn to make a scarf, you want to look for one unique in its fiber composition.

 You should consider three factors for your first knitting project: gauge, fiber content, and cost.
 To be a successful knitter, you must know how to choose a yarn.
 It’s a little bit like a formula: the more expensive the yarn, the stronger the construction.
 The extra cost comes with a more expensive building, meaning that the yarn is more durable or takes more wear and tear.